Young Mother of 3 Fights Stage IV Breast Cancer with the Help and Support of her UH Family

 Only 34 at the time, she had no family history of breast cancer and was far below the recommended age of 40 for her first mammogram.
 Terrified her children wouldn’t remember her and floored by the diagnosis of inflammatory breast cancer, she leaned on her husband, her mother and her extended family at University Hospitals.
 Now, more than a decade past that shattering 2004 diagnosis, Alaina considers her relationship with UH a blessing.

-“Alaina shines a light on the progress we have made in cancer treatment,” said Paula Silverman, MD, Interim Clinical Director of Breast Cancer Multidisciplinary Care and Research for University Hospitals Seidman Cancer Center.
+“Alaina shines a light on the progress we have made in cancer treatment,” says Paula Silverman, MD, Interim Clinical Director of Breast Cancer Multidisciplinary Care and Research for University Hospitals Seidman Cancer Center.
 Dr. Silverman coordinated Koplow’s surgery with Robert Shenk, MD, and radiation with radiation oncologist Janice Lyons, MD.

-“Alaina’s success reflects her personal courage and attitude, UH Seidman’s interdisciplinary team care, access to clinical trials and timely drug discoveries for breast cancer,” Dr. Silverman said.
+“Alaina’s success reflects her personal courage and attitude, UH Seidman’s interdisciplinary team care, access to clinical trials and timely drug discoveries for breast cancer,” Dr. Silverman says.
 “While Alaina had a very serious presentation of her cancer with advanced Stage IV disease and had two relapses early in the course of her illness, she is very fortunate that she has responded so well to ongoing treatment.
 Though Alaina continues on treatment, there is no sign of disease, and we are very thankful for her success.”

 The key to Alaina’s continued success has been immunotherapy with trastuzumab (Herceptin), an antibody that works through the immune system to fight the more aggressive form of breast cancer known as HER2-positive.
 HER2-positive breast cancer tends to recur within a few years of diagnosis and is more likely to spread to other parts of the body, Dr. Silverman said.